Krv-Analytics/Thema/data_processing/datasetBreakdown.md

 ### **Dataset Information**

-Our dataset includes all plants with an active coal fueled generator in 2021:
+Our dataset includes all plants with an active coal fueled generator in 2021.
+Coal fuels are defined as:

-Coal Fuels Include:
   - Bituminous coal
   - Lignite coal
   - Refined coal